Rousseff, rivals change tack in Brazil's reshaped election

-SAO PAULO/BRASILIA (Reuters) - When Brazil’s notoriously private President Dilma Rousseff showed up in her kitchen cooking pasta in a campaign TV ad this week, it was one of the clearest signs yet that the country’s October election is up for grabs.
+SAO PAULO/BRASILIA, Aug 21 (Reuters) - When Brazil’s notoriously private President Dilma Rousseff showed up in her kitchen cooking pasta in a campaign TV ad this week, it was one of the clearest signs yet that the country’s October election is up for grabs.

 Rousseff and other candidates are shifting strategies and showing rarely seen sides of their personalities in what suddenly looks like a tight three-way race following this week’s late entry of popular environmentalist Marina Silva.